strongloop/strongloop.com2/_posts/2018-06-25 loopback4-june-2018-milestone.md

 ## Miscellaneous Improvements

-On top of the big features in our milestone, various PRs that involve cleanups, quality of life features, and beefening of our test suites have landed.
-Below is the list of these issues with links to more details.
+Besides the big achievements in epics, we also continue improving our code base to be more robust and update the documentations to reflect the latest architecture.
+Below is a serials of miscellaneous improvements for `loopback-next`:

 * [relation] Add more CRUD methods to relation "hasMany" [#1376](https://github.com/strongloop/loopback-next/issues/1376)
 * [relation] Add tests for relation constrain util functions [#1379](https://github.com/strongloop/loopback-next/issues/1379)